Beu-Wolf/SD_19_20/demo/README.md

 Verify that both the Spotters have:

  * person 89427 as it's most recent observation at the camera2
- * car 20SD20 appears in 2 observations at
+ * car 20SD20 appears in 2 observations at camera4 and camera 3

  ```
- spot person 89399
+ spot person 89427
- trail car 20SD21
+ trail car 20SD20
 exit
  ```

 ### Case 2: Updates in one replica reflected in another
-Kill all 3 replicas, navigate to `silo-server/src/main/resources/server.properties` and set the `gossipMessageInterval` to 5;
+Kill all 3 replicas, by pressing `Enter`, navigate to `silo-server/src/main/resources/server.properties` and set the `gossipMessageInterval` to 5;

 Launch the 3 replicas, exactly the same way as in the beginning.

-Connect a new Spotter to replica 1 and load some data
+Load some data in replica 1 and connect a new Spotter to it
 ```
 ./spotter/target/appassembler/bin/spotter localhost 2181 1 < demo/initSilo.txt
+./spotter/target/appassembler/bin/spotter localhost 2181 1
 help
 ```